 On Monday, September 28, 2020, around 4:30 p.m., a New Mexico State Police officer on patrol in Farmington initiated a traffic stop on a purple Hyundai Elantra for a speeding violation.
 The vehicle was occupied by one male later identified as Isaiah Pringle (18) Phoenix, AZ.

 Each week the Valley Daily Post features a few pets that are ready for adoption at the Española Humane.
 Take a look at this week’s highlighted pets and then drop by the shelter to see the whole selection.

-State Police will be conducting sobriety checkpoints; saturation patrols; and registration, insurance and driver's license checkpoints in all New Mexico counties during the month of August 2020.
+State Police will be conducting sobriety checkpoints; saturation patrols; and registration, insurance and driver's license checkpoints in all New Mexico counties during the month of October 2020.

+New Mexico state health officials on Saturday announced 206 additional COVID-19 cases.
 New Mexicans who have non-health-related questions or concerns can also call 833-551-0518 or visit newmexico.gov, which is being updated regularly as a one-stop source for information for families, workers and others affected by and seeking more information about COVID-19.